Noisy MRI Reconstruction via MAP Estimation with an Implicit Deep-Denoiser Prior: Proposed Method

 This formulation of DDGMs introduces a plethora of modeling choices/assumptions having solely to do with the SDE/Markov process, unrelated to any imaging inverse problem.
 In contrast, the derivation of ImMAP makes no such modeling assumptions and instead relies only on Tweedie's formula \eqref{eq-tweedie-appx}~\cite{daras2024survey} and MRI physics.

 Recently, Chung et al. proposed Decomposed Diffusion Sampling (DDS)~\cite{chung2024decomposed}, a DDGM designed specifically for large scale noisy inverse problems.
-DDS is formulated as a Krylov-subspace method, relying on a ``few-step" conjugate gradient method to keep its intermediate estimates close to a Krylov subspace tangent to the noisy image manifold.
-However, the existence of such a tangent space is not necessarily valid in practice, and their choice of number of conjugate-gradient steps is shown to greatly influence their algorithm's performance.
-Additionally, they introduce another hyperparameter $\gamma$ to control the trade-off between data-consistency and their score-based denoiser, which we find in practice needs tuning for different different MRI acceleration factors.
+DDS is formulated as a Krylov-subspace method, relying on a ``few-step" conjugate gradient algorithm to keep its intermediate estimates close to a Krylov-subspace tangent to the noisy image manifold.
+However, the existence of such a tangent space is not necessarily valid in practice, and their choice of number of conjugate-gradient steps is shown to greatly influence their algorithm's performance~\cite{chung2024decomposed}.
+Additionally, they introduce another hyperparameter $\gamma$ to control the trade-off between data-consistency and their score-based denoiser, which we find in practice needs tuning for different MRI noise-levels~(see Section \ref{sec-exp-ablation}).